nandin/yelpmlproject/README.md

 # Introduction
 Now more than ever, people do not step foot into a restaurant without copious amounts of research on the internet.
 Particularly evident in a tourist-friendly city like Las Vegas, restaurant owners continually search for the perfect combination of offerings that will make consumers give them a good review.
 An investment in better reviews will hopefully lead to a greater influx of consumers.
 Our study focuses on Yelp, which is rated the most frequented review site.
 We hope to identify the key factors that contribute to restaurants obtaining a higher score in Las Vegas.
 By predicting the review score after particular investments, we will help restaurant owners direct their future investments.

+# What People Have Already Done?
+Text mining has been used significantly in attempting to generate a quantitative value based on the opinion written by the customers reviews using manual clustering for data  preparation as well as decision tree and random forest classifiers for the methods [4, 5].
+Furthermore, other studies generated a bag of words and used regression problems using linear regression, support vector regression, support vector regression, and decision tree regression [3].
+Other studies used decision tree classifiers post-pruning that could produce better classification accuracy [1].
+Closest to our goal was an attempt at predicting general restaurant reviews through similar features using neural network network analysis although they focused on sales performance as well [2].

 # Visualizing the Data
 <p float="left">
   <img src="png_images/nevadaBigMap.png" width="400" />